HomeArticlesBest OfBest US Tax Calculators

 Federal Income Tax Calculator

-Best for: Employees, investors, and anyone estimating their annual federal income tax before filing or adjusting withholding.
+Good for employees, investors, and anyone estimating annual federal income tax before filing or adjusting withholding.

 W-4 Withholding Calculator

-Best for: W-2 employees who received a large refund or surprise tax bill, or anyone whose income situation changed during the year.
+Good for W-2 employees who got a large refund or a surprise tax bill, or anyone whose income changed during the year.

 Self-Employment Tax Calculator

-The calculator then stacks ordinary income tax on top of SE income, applies the above-the-line deduction for half the SE tax paid (which lowers your adjusted gross income), and shows your total federal tax burden.
-For quarterly estimated tax planning, the calculator breaks the annual figure into four equal payments.
-Self-employed individuals with income above $200,000 (single) or $250,000 (married filing jointly) also face the 0.9% Additional Medicare Tax.
+It then stacks ordinary income tax on top of SE income, applies the above-the-line deduction for half the SE tax paid (which lowers your AGI), and shows total federal tax burden.
+For quarterly estimated tax planning, it breaks the annual figure into four equal payments.
+Self-employed individuals earning above $200,000 (single) or $250,000 (married filing jointly) also owe the 0.9% Additional Medicare Tax.

 Payroll Tax Calculator